-CPAB supports increased awareness, discussion and collaboration around AQIs to develop good practices.
-As a result, we have increased our focus on their use and benefit as quantitative measures of the audit process.
+CPAB has increased its focus on the use and benefit of audit quality indicators (AQIs) as quantitative measures of the audit process.
 AQIs complement our evolving inspection strategy and should positively impact audit quality.
 We encourage audit committees, management and audit firms to continue to explore how AQIs can be integrated into their audit processes.

 In 2016, CPAB launched an AQI pilot project with audit committee chairs and their management teams.
-Participants were encouraged to select a limited number of indicators (five to 10) which could include AQIs covering audit execution, firm level metrics, management indicators, engagement team and client service indicators.
+Participants were encouraged to select a limited number of indicators (five to 10) in the first year of the pilot covering audit execution, firm level metrics, management indicators, engagement team and client service indicators.
 Early benefits of using AQIs included a better understanding of the roles and responsibilities related to audit quality of management, audit committees and audit firms, and improved knowledge of and engagement in the audit process by all members of the audit committee.

-CPAB believes that AQIs are a useful tool for audit committees to broaden and deepen the dialogue around audit quality.
+CPAB believes that AQIs are a useful tool for audit committees to broaden and deepen the dialogue around audit quality and supports increased awareness, discussion and collaboration regarding AQIs to develop good practices.
 To help advance this effort, CPAB continued the pilot through 2017 and encourages Canadian reporting issuers and their audit committee members to engage in the dialogue.